yolk/valvat/README.md

 ## valvat

 Validates european vat numbers.
+Standalone or as an ActiveModel validator.

+### Features

+* Simple syntax verification
-Supports simple syntax verification and lookup via the VIES web service.
+* Lookup via the VIES web service
+* Works standalone without any gem dependencies
+* (Optional) ActiveModel/Rails3 integration
+* I18n locales for country specific error messages

-valvat is tested and works with ruby 1.8.7 and 1.9.2.
+valvat is tested and works with ruby 1.8.7/1.9.2 and ActiveModel 3.0.

 ### Installation